Lamoine – Your Place on the Ocean

 SeaCat’s Rest Oceanside Suite

 Looking for Bar Harbor area lodging?
 You’ve come to the right place!
 Our little slice of heaven is too beautiful not to share.
-We are not in the busy town of Bar Harbor but offer many reasons to escape to the tranquility of the Lamoine shore, 21 miles away.
-Our SeaCat’s Rest oceanside suite is not for everyone; it is not within walking distance of shopping or restaurants, we do not have a swimming pool and it is not totally isolated–we live on the property in an adjoining suite.
+We are not in the busy town of Bar Harbor but offer many reasons to escape to the tranquility of the Lamoine shore, 21 miles away by road or 5 miles as the crow flies.
+Our SeaCat’s Rest Oceanside Suite is not for everyone; it is not within walking distance of shopping or restaurants, we do not have a swimming pool and it is not totally isolated–we live on the property in an adjoining suite.
 It is an affordable, family friendly, spacious, quiet ocean edge retreat, removed from the bustle of Acadia but close enough for a spontaneous visit.
 If you are looking for affordable luxury and attention to detail, a cross between a cramped hotel and an expensive separate house, a full cook’s kitchen and your own uncluttered view of and access to the North Atlantic, we are your destination on the Maine coast.
 Check out more photos here, see our brochure here or read what guests have to say here and here.

 nearly new, full sized and probably not that different from what you have at home.
 The two bedrooms have queen beds and full closets, the bathroom is spacious and the entertainment center has cable TV, a VCR and DVD player.
 An additional sleeping alcove makes for sleeping five comfortably.
 We also have wireless broadband and a fire-view wood stove.
 Our bookshelf is filled with books and games for the whole family.
 Linens are provided.
 We have some staple foods like spices, sugar and flour.